d1jun/ThematicMusicRecommender/README.md

 # Packages
 This project requires webdriver [installation](https://chromedriver.chromium.org/downloads).

-In the files you want to use webdriver:
+In the Python files you want to use webdriver:

 ```python
 from selenium import webdriver